Herbert Ponting: The Terra Nova and Antarctica

 As a member of the shore party in early 1911, Ponting helped set up the Terra Nova Expedition's Antarctic winter camp at Cape Evans, Ross Island.
 The camp included a tiny photographic darkroom.
 Although the expedition came more than 20 years after the invention of photographic film, Ponting preferred high-quality images taken on glass plates.
 With these plates, Ponting could capture images of Antarctic icescapes and landscapes.

 Ponting was one of the first men to use a portable movie camera in Antarctica.
 The primitive device, called a cinematograph, could take short film sequences.
 Ponting also brought autochrome plates to Antarctica and took some of the first known color still photographs there.

 The expedition's scientists studied the behavior of large Antarctic animals, especially killer whales, seals, and penguins.
 Ponting tried to get as close as possible to these animals, both on the Terra Nova in the sea ice and later on Ross Island, and narrowly escaped death on one occasion in early 1911 when a pod of eight killer whales broke up the ice floe in McMurdo Sound on which he was standing.

 During the 1911 winter, Ponting took many flash photographs of Scott and the other members of the expedition in their Cape Evans hut.
+In The Worst Journey in the World, expedition member Apsley Cherry-Garrard remembers:

+No officer nor seaman, however, could have had too many of Ponting's lectures, which gave us glimpses into many lands illustrated by his own inimitable slides.
+Thus we lived every now and then for a short hour in Burmah, India or Japan, in scenes of trees and flowers and feminine charm which were the very antithesis of our present situation, and we were all the better for it.
+Ponting also illustrated the subjects of other lectures with home-made slides of photographs taken during the autumn or from printed books.

 With the start of the 1911–12 sledging season, Ponting's field work began to come to an end.
 As a middle-aged man, he was not expected to help pull supplies southward over the Ross Ice Shelf for the push to the South Pole.
 Ponting photographed other members of the shore party setting off for what was expected to be a successful trek.
 After 14 months at Cape Evans, Ponting, along with eight other men, boarded the Terra Nova in February 1912 to return to civilization, arrange his inventory of more than 1,700 photographic plates, and shape a narrative of the expedition.
 Ponting's illustrated narrative would be waiting for Captain Scott to use for lectures and fundraising in 1913.